-However, in order to avoid the situation where the case would be thrown back and forth between the court and JPO, revised Patent Act (came into force in April 1, 2012), restricts a request for correction trial during litigation for rescission of trial decision.
+In order to avoid the situation where the case would be thrown back and forth between the court and JPO, Patent Act restricts a request for correction trial during suits against appeal/trial decision made by the JPO.
 (Alternatively, if the trial examiners would think the patent should be invalidated, a prior decision notice will be made and the patentee would have another chance to correct the claims during the invalidation trial.)